 Some of these other Belizean Heroes and Benefactors are:

 - Gwendolyn Lizarraga

 - Cleopatra White

 - Robert Sidney Turton

-This weekend is joyously celebrated by Belizeans today with a variety of Cultural traditions and festivities.
+This weekend is joyously celebrated by Belizeans today with a variety of cultural traditions and festivities.
 A few activities include a sporting event consisting of sailboat races known as the Annual Harbor Regatta.
 Another being the annual Kite Festival where families, children young and old come together to build their kites in all shapes and sizes and fill the skies with them.
-The main commemorative event, however, is the wreath laying ceremony at the Baron Bliss Grave.
+The main commemorative event, however, is the wreath laying ceremony at Baron Bliss’ Grave.

-If you plan on visiting Belize and wish to know which events will be happening in the area you plan to visit during your time of visit, feel free to subscribe to our email newsletters and follow our blogs for updates or send us an email, we’d be happy to help.
+If you plan on visiting Belize and wish to know which events will be happening in the area you’re planning to visit during your time, feel free to subscribe to our email newsletters and follow our blogs for updates or send us an email, we’d be happy to help.